microsoft/PQCrypto-SIDH/README.md

 * [`Optimized x64 implementation for p434`](src/P434/AMD64/): optimized implementation of the field arithmetic over the prime p434 for x64 platforms.
 * [`Optimized x64 implementation for p503`](src/P503/AMD64/): optimized implementation of the field arithmetic over the prime p503 for x64 platforms.
 * [`Optimized x64 implementation for p610`](src/P610/AMD64/): optimized implementation of the field arithmetic over the prime p610 for x64 platforms.
 * [`Optimized x64 implementation for p751`](src/P751/AMD64/): optimized implementation of the field arithmetic over the prime p751 for x64 platforms.
+* [`Optimized ARMv8 implementation for p434`](src/P434/ARM64/): optimized implementation of the field arithmetic over the prime p434 for 64-bit ARMv8 platforms.
 * [`Optimized ARMv8 implementation for p503`](src/P503/ARM64/): optimized implementation of the field arithmetic over the prime p503 for 64-bit ARMv8 platforms.
+* [`Optimized ARMv8 implementation for p610`](src/P610/ARM64/): optimized implementation of the field arithmetic over the prime p610 for 64-bit ARMv8 platforms.
 * [`Optimized ARMv8 implementation for p751`](src/P751/ARM64/): optimized implementation of the field arithmetic over the prime p751 for 64-bit ARMv8 platforms.
 * [`Generic implementation for p434`](src/P434/generic/): implementation of the field arithmetic over the prime p434 in portable C.
 * [`Generic implementation for p503`](src/P503/generic/): implementation of the field arithmetic over the prime p503 in portable C.